 Section 3.
 The President-Elect.
 The term for the President-Elect shall be elected and serve for one (1) year and succeed to the office of President at the expiration of the President's term.
 The President-Elect shall serve as a member of the Executive Board and of the Executive Committee and assume the duties of the President in the event of absence, death, resignation, or incapacity of the President.
 The President-Elect has responsibility for organizing the annual meeting of SACC.

 Section 4.
 The President.
 The President will serve a term of one (1) year and upon its expiration shall succeed to the office of Immediate Past President.
-The President shall be the presiding officer of SACC and exercise all the duties and responsibilities commonly associated with this office, expect as limited by these By-Laws.
+The President shall be the presiding officer of SACC and exercise all the duties and responsibilities commonly associated with this office, except as limited by these By-Laws.
 The President is the Chair of the Executive Board and the Executive Committee.
-The President, with the advice of the Executive Board, prepares the Annual Report of past and future activities, which is to be turned in to the AAA in the Fall.
+The President, with the advice of the Executive Board, prepares the Annual Report of past and future activities, which is to be turned in to the AAA in the fall.

 Section 5.
 The Immediate Past President.
 The Immediate Past President shall serve a term of one (1) year.
 In the event of the absence, death, resignation, or incapacity of the President and/or the President-Elect, the Immediate Past President shall assume the duties of the President.
 The Immediate Past President shall serve as the Chair of the Nominating Committee and serve on the Executive Board and the Executive Committee.
-The Immediate Past President shall be responsible for the Current and New Directions in Anthropology: Five Field Update Symposium at the Annual Meeting of the AAA.
-The Immediate Past President will fulfill the duties of Fortner President at the expiration of her/his term.
+The Immediate Past President shall be responsible for the Current Issues in Anthropology: Five Field Update Symposium at the Annual Meeting of the AAA.
+The Immediate Past President will fulfill the duties of Former President at the expiration of her/his term.

 Important Tools